Programs and Tools

 I use Godot.
 I am always waiting for Godot(Now where is that blasted Godot?).
 I also use raylib in C on occasion when I am tinkering with Shaders, as Godot has an overhead.
 I have used Gamemaker(dead in the water now.
 Godot beats it at everything on the cheap), and Unity(I prefer Godot).
 I am aware of Unreal and aware that a lot of people talk about time for development being longer on it... but I have no opinion myself.
 I have also used Bitsy game engine, and Construct 2 briefly.

-Domain is from Epik.
+Domain is from NameSilo.
 VPS is from Vultr.
-Epik has been proven to not cave to people wanting a domain banned(only example is 8chan because infrastructure was threatened).
+NameSilo is cheap, and hasn't been blown up with bad security like Epik.
 Vultr is just cheap, good, and at least not AWS or some other spawn of satan.

 I write plaintext in markdown for quick documents and convert with pandoc.
 For the site I use gemini's flavour of markdown and convert it.
 For larger texts I use LaTeX.
 I also use libreoffice for any of microsoft's document formats.